5 ways to support your gut after antibiotics.

-Antibiotics can be literal medical lifesavers when it comes to fighting bacterial infections - no doubt about it - however they can also disrupt the delicate balance of bacteria within our guts so learning how to support this is key.
+Antibiotics can be literal medical lifesavers when it comes to fighting bacterial infections, but as part of this, they can disrupt the delicate balance of bacteria within our guts which plays a huge role in our well being, so learning how to support our guts after antibiotics is often very important.

-The gut microbiome is an incredibly complex ecosystem of microorganisms that live in our digestive tract.
-This colony plays a crucial role by helping us digest food, produce essential nutrients like vitamins B and K and even regulate our immune system - and is increasingly linked to various aspects of our physical and mental health, including metabolism, inflammation and depression.
+The gut microbiome is a very complex ecosystem of microorganisms that live in our digestive tract (we also have bacteria that lives on our skin and in our nasal and other cavities).
+This symbiotic colony plays a crucial role by helping us digest food, produce essential nutrients and regulate our immune system, and is increasingly linked to various aspects of our physical and mental health.
+The gut really is the center of it all.

-The sad reality is that sometimes antibiotics can be over-prescribed.
-Overuse and incorrect use (such as prescribing antibiotics for viral infections) can lead to issues such as antibiotic resistance, allergic reactions, development of super bugs and increased risk of secondary infections because antibiotics don't just kill the 'bad' bacteria but also friendly and protective bacteria such as the Lactobacilli and Bifidobacterium families.
-Antibiotic use has also been linked to an increased risk of asthma and other challenges in children.
+While often unavoidable and necessary, the reality is that antibiotics can also be over-prescribed.
+Overuse and incorrect use (such as for viral infections) can lead to antibiotic resistance, allergic reactions, development of super bugs like MRSA or increased risk of secondary infections.
+That's because antibiotics don't just kill harmful bacteria but also friendly and protective species, compromising the colony and triggering dysbiosis which has been linked to an increased risk of asthma and other challenges in children.

 What type of infection does my child have, and how does antibiotics help treat it?